thesheepcat/kwitter/README.md

 - User B can freely mention User A on its posts or comments (whether he support User A or not);
 - Depending on User A settings (above), User A receive the mention, gets notified about the mention, read the post/comments including the mention or ignore it (not visualizing it).

-###  Rekweeting/quoting user contents
+###  Reposting/quoting user contents
 - User A can setup his own account to:
-  - Gets notified if someone rekweet (forwarding a message, adding considerations) its content;
+  - Gets notified if someone repost (forwarding a message, adding considerations) its content;
   - Gets notified if someone quotes (forwarding a message) its content;
-- User B can freely rekweet and quote a User A content in it's own profile (whether he support User A or not);
+- User B can freely repost and quote a User A content in it's own profile (whether he support User A or not);
-- Depending on User A settings (above), User A receive the rekweet/quote, gets notified about the rekweet/quote, read the rekweet/quote or ignore it (not visualizing it).
+- Depending on User A settings (above), User A receive the repost/quote, gets notified about the repost/quote, read the repost/quote or ignore it (not visualizing it).

 ###  Upvoting/downvoting user contents
 - User A can setup his own account to: